stormzy22/stormzy22/README.md

 <!-- Start INTRO -->
 # Hi there 👋, I'm ⓌⒾⓏⓏⓎ
-### A young and passionate MERN Stack developer also a tech enthusiast.
+### A young and passionate MERN Stack developer, Cyber security student and a tech enthusiast.
 Love collaborating with other developers.

 <br/>